 If working as a subcontractor, your customer may require you to have Owners and Contractors Protective Liability (OCP) coverage.
 This protects either a property/businessowner or a general contractor from possible liability arising from the negligent acts of an independent contractor or subcontractor hired to perform work on behalf of the insured.
 The actual purchaser of the policy is the independent contractor or subcontractor, but the protection is for the benefit of the property/businessowner or general contractor for whom the work is being done.

 Your personal auto policy probably provides coverage for some business use of your truck, van or other vehicle.
 A personal auto policy is unlikely to provide coverage, however, if the vehicle in question is used primarily in business.
 It will not provide coverage for any vehicle owned by a business.
 For those vehicles you must have a business auto policy.

 If you’re driving a truck you own personally for a business purpose and get into an accident for which you are liable, an injured person could sue you personally.
 Will your personal auto policy have enough coverage to pay all the damages?
 If not, a lawsuit may be filed against your business.
 If you use personal vehicles for business, you want to be sure you have high enough limits to protect your business.
 You should discuss this with your insurance agent.

 States have varying rules about when an employer must provide workers compensation insurance.
 If you have three or more employees, you should check with your state department of workers compensation to see if you are required to provide workers comp insurance.

-Let Terry Spitz Agency 541-479-7312 help you choose a policy that will fit your individual needs.
+Let Spitz Insurance Agency 541-479-7312 help you choose a policy that will fit your individual needs.
 Protecting your assets, whether personal, business, or both, is our goal.
 A well-chosen policy can lessen the impact of some of life’s most common, yet unforeseen perils.
 We’re here to help when you are considering Artisan Contractor coverage.